qammarkhurshid/elba-security/docs/architecture.md

 ### `webhooks`

-All the webhooks should be placed in the `/api/webhooks` directory, it can mainly contains `elba` related webhooks & `{source}`related webhooks.
+All webhook handlers must be located in the `/api/webhooks` directory, primarily dedicated to  `elba` and/or the `{source}` SaaS integrations.

 ## `/connectors`